SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 The Perpetual-Use model offers perpetual ownership over a named license through a one-time purchase with an optional recurrent cost for support services and software updates and upgrades.

-Usage-based services are charged based on the actual monthly usage of services, where an **Utilization Allowance** can be used freely in any combination of services which can change anytime.
+Usage-based services are charged based on the actual monthly usage of services, where an **Utilization Allowance** can be used freely in any combination of services that can change anytime.

 |         | Perpetual licensing scheme | Usage-based services |
 |---------|----------------------------|----------------------|